X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

 \subsubsection{Effect of varying the definition of the core-envelope boundary in CE evolution}

 The second CE parameter that we look into is the definition of the core-envelope boundary, via which we indirectly investigate the binding energy parameter $\lambda_{\rm CE}$.
-Figure~\ref{fig:lambda_effect} compares the synthetic XLFs of the populations with the core-envelope boundary definition during the CE at $0.30$ (default population) and at $X_{\rm H} = 0.01$ (corresponding to model~13 in the Appendix~\ref{appendix:graph}).
-Refer to Section~\ref{sec:ce_alpha} for more details.
-Similarly to varying the common-envelope efficiency, we do not see a distinct difference between the two XLFs.
-We can investigate the populations in detail by looking at Figure~\ref{fig:13_donor_type} where we show the XLF of the model with core-envelope boundary definition at $X_{\rm H} = 0.01$, split into the different XRB sub-populations.
-XRBs with He-rich donors, which have undergone a CE in their prior evolution, increase in number when compared to the default model shown in Figure~\ref{fig:default_donor_type}.
+Figure~\ref{fig:lambda_effect} compares the synthetic XLFs of the populations with the core-envelope boundary definition during the CE at $0.30$ (default population) and at $X_{\rm H} = 0.01$ (corresponding to model~13 in Appendix~\ref{appendix:graph}; refer to Sect.~\ref{sec:ce_alpha} for more details).
+Similarly to varying the CE efficiency, we do not see a distinct difference between the two XLFs.
+We can investigate the populations in detail by looking at Fig.~\ref{fig:13_donor_type} where we show the XLF of the model with core-envelope boundary definition at $X_{\rm H} = 0.01$, split by the different XRB subpopulations.
+XRBs with He-rich donors, which have undergone a CE in their prior evolution, increase in number when compared to the default model shown in Fig.~\ref{fig:default_donor_type}.

-Comparing the post-CE populations in Figures~\ref{fig:default_donor_type} and \ref{fig:13_donor_type}, we get similar fractions of surviving NS and BH binaries for both definitions of the core-envelope boundary.
-The fraction of binaries, with NSs and BHs, that enter a CE and successfully eject it is $\sim 5$\% and $\sim 18\%$, respectively.
-However, some XRB sub-populations with He-rich donors show significant variations.
-Specifically, there is an increase in the number of RLO NS-XRBs with He-rich donors (increase by a factor of $30$) and in the number of wind-fed BH-XRBs with He-rich donors (increase by a factor of $6$), going from the core-envelope boundary definition during the CE at $X_{\rm H} = 0.3$ (Figure~\ref{fig:default_donor_type}) to $X_{\rm H} = 0.01$ (Figure~\ref{fig:13_donor_type}).
+Comparing the post-CE populations in Figs.~\ref{fig:default_donor_type} and \ref{fig:13_donor_type}, we get similar fractions of surviving NS and BH binaries for both definitions of the core-envelope boundary.
+The fraction of binaries with NSs and BHs that enter a CE and successfully eject it is $\sim 5$\% and $\sim 18\%$, respectively.
+However, some XRB subpopulations with He-rich donors show significant variations.
+Specifically, there is an increase in the number of RLO NS XRBs with He-rich donors (increase by a factor of $30$) and in the number of wind-fed BH XRBs with He-rich donors (increase by a factor of $6$), going from the core-envelope boundary definition during the CE at $X_{\rm H} = 0.3$ (Fig.~\ref{fig:default_donor_type}) to $X_{\rm H} = 0.01$ (Fig.~\ref{fig:13_donor_type}).
 Even then, this increase is not reflected in the overall synthetic XLFs as it is dominated by systems not undergoing CE.
-Additionally, the fractional increase in the two sub-populations is not the same, with RLO NS-XRBs with He-donors increasing by a larger factor than wind-fed BH-XRBs with He-rich donors.
+Additionally, the fractional increase in the two subpopulations is not the same, with RLO NS XRBs with He-donors increasing by a larger factor than wind-fed BH XRBs with He-rich donors.